Oluwatoyin-Olasunkanmi/Real-Estate-and-Housing-Price-Prediction/README.md

 ---
 I am open to collaborate on data analysis, statistical analysis and visualization related projects, turning raw data into vitual stories relevant for actionable insights.
-You can reach me via email (toyinola2001@gmail.com). you can make further enquiries about us using https://oolasunkanmi.app.n8n.cloud/webhook/8aabf8b1-d887-409a-91fa-f7f59a9a81b5/chat Thank you.
+You can reach me via email (toyinola2001@gmail.com).

+You can make further enquiries about us using https://oolasunkanmi.app.n8n.cloud/webhook/8aabf8b1-d887-409a-91fa-f7f59a9a81b5/chat

+Thank you.